phyver/GameShell/doc/mission.md

 ### `test.sh` (optional)

 This file is sourced by the command `gsh test`, which is only available in debug mode.
-The `test.sh` script usually uses a mix of standard bash commands and the special commands `gsh assert check true` (or `gsh assert check false`) which make testing easier.
+The `test.sh` script usually uses a mix of standard shell commands and the special commands `gsh assert check true` (or `gsh assert check false`) which make testing easier.